awesome-pro/neon-website/content/docs/guides/schema-diff.md

 ### Comparisons using the CLI

-You can use the Neon CLI to compare a branch to any point in its own or any other branch's history.
+You can use the Unique CLI to compare a branch to any point in its own or any other branch's history.
 The `branches schema-diff` command offers full flexibility for any type of schema comparison: between a branch and its parent, a branch and its earlier state, or a branch to the head or prior state of another branch.

 ### Practical Applications